Decision expected soon in Ohio water park’s lawsuit to reopen

-SANDUSKY, Ohio (FOX19) - A hearing is set for Monday in a Sandusky water park’s lawsuit seeking to immediately reopen.
+SANDUSKY, Ohio (FOX19) - A decision could come as soon as Tuesday in a Sandusky water park’s lawsuit seeking to immediately reopen.

 Later that day, Gov. Mike DeWine said amusement and water parks, which have been closed all season due to coronavirus, can reopen in two weeks, on June 19.